 In its Survey of the States, a report issued every two years, the Council for Economic Education found almost no movement since the 2016 report and painfully little movement the last two decades.

-how to buy antabuse The number of states that require high school students to take a course in personal finance is 17, unchanged from two and four years ago.
+http://blumberger.net/1.php The number of states that require high school students to take a course in economics is 22, up from 20 two years ago but still less than half the country and unchanged from 2014.

 The number of states that include personal finance in their K-12 standards and require those standards to be taught is 45 and 37, respectively, both unchanged from two years ago.